w3c/type-samples/README.md

 ---
 ```

 Descriptions should be short and succinct, like titles.
+They should indicate what the image illustrates.

-You can add descriptive text below, if needed.
+You can add descriptive text below, if really needed.
 It's also helpful to provide a text transcription of the content in the image for those who want to create tests, so that they can copy and paste the text.

 You won't be able to add github labels.
-They will be applied for you, and the picture will be added to the repo.
+They will be applied for you.
+And you shouldn't need to use pull requests.

-The `<feature label>` should be one of the following (the list is likely to grow over time):
-`book, inscription, magazine, mockup, newsprint, printedmatter, signage, software, webpage, other`